 The approaching deadline for a biennial Japanese screen print competition motivated me to try something different this summer.
-I wondered if I could simulate ceramic raku effects?
-This photo of the texture left by cooked black beans in a glass bowl was my starting point:
+This photo of the texture left in a glass bowl by cooked black beans gave me the idea of trying to simulate ceramic raku effects:

-Then I created several posterization threshold bitmaps to use as film positives that I could print:
+Then I created several bitmaps at different thresholds from the greyscale photo of the black bean texture to use as film positives that I could print:

 Thanks to Sophia, Annerose, Ian and Claire for their feedback during the printmaking process.

 Babarrunak Raku won the Prize of Excellence (4th prize) in the 7th NBC MESHTECH Tokyo International Screen Print Biennial.
 It was exhibited at Yurakucho Asahi Gallery between November 22 and 27, 2019.
 The award ceremony was held at Ginza Lion in Tokyo on November 25, 2019.